 Not to brag (ha!), but I've even been on national television as an expert in NLP.
 So by most accounts, I'm pretty good at hypnosis and NLP.

 And my much less experienced friend was getting better results than I was.

 I paid attention to what she did OUTSIDE of the actual induction, because her specific technique was one that I had taught her!
 So there had to be more to it, right?

 I discovered, or was reminded, that a successful hypnosis session starts the moment the subject enters the room.
-It is the "non-induction" parts that my friend had mastered.
+It was the "non-induction" parts that my friend had mastered.

 1: Get rapport.